Muniir-abdullahi/Muniir-abdullahi/README.md

 Software Engineer
 -----------------

-munir is a full-stack web and mobile developer.
+Munir is a Full-Stack Web and Mobile Developer.

-* 🌍  I'm based in mogadishu-somalia
+* 🌍  I'm based in Mogadishu-Somalia
 * ✉️  You can contact me at [muniir669@gmail.com](mailto:muniir669@gmail.com)
 * 🚀  I'm currently working on [RedFlash](https://redflash.so/)
 * 🧠  I'm learning everything JavaScript